Rothamsted/rdf2pg/README.md

 </beans>
 ```

-The Spring XML file contains other details, see the examples in the [core package](TODO) and in the [command line package](TODO) for details.

 ## Order of operations

 You might need to be aware of the order in which rdf2neo runs its operation: